rbule/projects/EBuy/README.md

     "rating": your_rating
 } </pre>
 It will return the created order.
+#### GET /order/myOrders
+The route needs an API-key with the header key "Authorization".
+The API key value is of format "App {YOUR_API_KEY}".
+It returns all orders made by the user associated with the API key

 #### GET /order/status/{id}
 The route needs an API-key with the header key "Authorization".The API key value is of format "App {YOUR_API_KEY}".
 The PathVariable is the id which you are given after making an order.